santifa/rustea/README.md

 The last two options can lead to insufficient error messsages and virus scanner alert.
 Thus, two version are provided with and without striped symbols and compression.

-## Development
+## Development and Contribution

-This crate is still young and under active usage and development.
+This crate and tool is still young so feature requests and issues are welcome.
+Feel free to open a pull requests if you implemented a new feature or closed something from the todo list.
+Open a new issues if you found bugs or want to provide notes on the code.

 ### Tests